Planeman/5271-Exercises/hw1/sploit7/readme7.txt

 file to allow use to sudo into root.
 But, the sploit was made easy due to the fact that realpath just copied the bytes.

 It was trivial to generate an attack string and input it into bcvs.
-This attack string was quite large (800 bytes), but that was because the "canononical_pathname" buffer was 500 bytes, with another 32 bytes or so inbetween the end of the buffer (higher address) and the lcoation of is_blocked's return address.
+This attack string was quite large (800 bytes), but that was because the "canononical_pathname" buffer was 500 bytes, with another 32 bytes or so in-between the end of the buffer (higher address) and the location of is_blocked's return address.

 The attack string was formatted as such [ return address ][ nops ] [shell code].
 We just want to highlight that the nop sled was made larger due